How to Apply

 A: Most of our students are funded through some combination of fellowships and teaching or research assistantships.
-Students with strong GRE scores are the most competitive for university-level fellowships, although GREs are only one factor considered in such decisions.
 Admitted students who do not receive university-level funding may be awarded department-level fellowships.

 In general, we aim to fund every admitted student, although because funding decisions are not fully within the department’s control we cannot always guarantee full funding.
 We are strongly committed to ensuring that every student has sufficient funding and time to focus on their studies, and we actively guide students through the process of securing prestigious external fellowships and grants; we have a strong track record of our students receiving such funding.